aire-ux/aire-components/aire-json-mapper/README.md

 The Aire object mapper is intended to be a lightweight and (reasonably) fast, external-dependency-free interchange format (JSON, XML, etc.) binder.

+## Why another mapper?
+Condensation seeks to provide first-class support for dynamic polymorphism.
+For instance, in JAXB, one must enumerate all of the subtypes that an element-type may have, or rely on implementation-specific details.
+Libraries like Jackson have better support, but can be heavy depending on the features required.
+Condensation aims to be fast, simple, and lightweight

 ## Usage (JSON)

 ### Simple Scenario